Julian1612/42_cub3D/README.md

 # cub3D
 Overview
 cub3D is a team project created as part of the 42 Heilbronn core curriculum, inspired by the iconic Wolfenstein 3D game.
 This project is a tribute to the first-person shooter genre and offers a deep dive into ray-casting, allowing users to explore a dynamic view inside a maze.
-The collaborative effort involves [Your Name] and [Partner's Name].
+It is a collaborative effort with [DGross](https://github.com/lorbke).

-For more information about the project, you can refer to the subject.
+For more information about the project, you can refer to the [subject](https://cdn.intra.42.fr/pdf/pdf/101913/en.subject.pdf).

 ## Installation
 Before running the program, make sure you have the required dependencies installed.
 Ensure that the miniLibX package is available on your system.